strawbberrys/repo-scraper/README.md

 ## Usage

-After installation, simply run the ``scrape-repo`` command in your terminal with a github username.
+After installation, simply run the ``scrape-repos`` command in your terminal with a github username.

 ```
 scrape-repos strawbberrys